Michael Collins (Irish leader): Northern Ireland

 In March, Collins met Sir James Craig, Prime Minister of Northern Ireland, in London.
 They signed an agreement declaring peace in the North, which promised cooperation between Catholics and Protestants in policing and security, and a generous budget for restoring Catholics to homes which had been destroyed.
+To some northern Republicans Collins had formally recognized partition and had done so without consulting them.
 The day after the agreement was published, violence erupted again in the Arnon Street killings.
-A policeman was shot dead in Belfast and in reprisal, police broke into Catholic homes nearby and shot residents in their beds, including children.
+A policeman was shot dead in Belfast and in reprisal, police broke into Catholic homes nearby and shot residents in their beds, including children (see McMahon killings).
 There was no response to Collins' demands for an inquiry.
 He and his Cabinet warned that they would deem the agreement broken unless Craig took action.
 In his continual correspondence with Churchill over violence in the North, Collins protested repeatedly that such breaches of the truce threatened to invalidate the Treaty entirely.
 The prospect was real enough that on 3 June 1922 Churchill presented to the Committee of Imperial Defence his plans "to protect Ulster from invasion by the South".

 In spring 1922, Collins, along with other IRB and IRA leaders, developed secret plans for a guerrilla offensive in Northern Ireland.
 It was to involve both pro- and anti-Treaty IRA units.
 Collins hoped the offensive would undermine the Northern Ireland government and unite the pro- and anti-treaty IRA in a shared goal.
 Collins and National Army GHQ secretly supplied weaponry and equipment for the offensive, and some British arms that had been supplied to the Provisional Government were passed on to the IRA.
 Because of this, most northern IRA units supported Collins and 524 individual volunteers came south to join the National Army in the Irish Civil War.

 The offensive was to begin on 2 May 1922, but most of the IRA divisions had to postpone until later in the month.
 The 1st, 4th and 5th divisions, based in Southern territory, did not take part.
 This, and the staggered start to the offensive, made it easier for the Northern authorities to tackle.
 The Northern government launched a massive security crackdown and introduced internment, which would cripple the IRA in Northern Ireland.
 The offensive saw the Battle of Pettigo and Belleek in early June, which ended with British troops shelling IRA positions on the border.
 Collins chided pro-Treaty IRA units who became embroiled in the fighting and the Provisional Government issued an order that their policy was "peaceful obstruction … and no troops from the twenty- six counties either official or attached to the executive [anti-Treaty] should be permitted to invade the six county area".